DmitryDeveloper/notification-service/README.md

 this is achievable because notification service utilizes queue.

 The service contains "/api/send" endpoint for delivering message.
-This endpoint uses throttle middleware 300 requests per hour (bonus task).
+This endpoint uses throttle middleware 300 requests per hour default configuration (bonus task).
+Throttling can be configured via env variables.

 Send endpoint has the ability to deliver one message through several different channels;
 for this, the code channels must be listed in the incoming request.